 Following on from this, another issue seems to be that over the years we’ve given some of our nativity plays a ‘modern twist’.
 This is evidently deemed to be ‘unholy’ or ‘unbiblical’ in some people’s eyes.
 Well apart from that being highly debatable, the real question is: Does having a ‘modern twist’ make our nativity plays any less suitable for a church setting?
 Absolutely not…

 Jesus often used parables to explain his teachings.
 He didn’t just rely on stories from what we now know as the Old Testament.
 Instead, he created fresh stories that were relevant to the time and culture in which he lived.
 In the same way, our nativity plays aim to make the biblical nativity story speak in new, fresh and exciting ways to our generation.
 Surely that’s what any church service should be trying to do.
-Speak the words of the bible in relevant ways to our modern generation.
+Speak the words of the bible in relevant ways to a modern generation.
 Thus, at Christmas time, we believe our nativity plays should be number one on the ‘must-do’ list of any church.

-Best Selling Church Nativity Plays
+Top 10 Church Nativity Plays

 Yes, it may seem like a naughty sounding play with a mischievous title.
 We can see how that might put some churches off straight away.
 But that would be a shame as the hilarious nativity ‘Big Bad Ben’ is probably our most unashamedly Christian play.
-In it the main character, Big Bad Ben (the innkeeper’s son) totally changes his ways when he see’s the face of Jesus.
+In it, the main character, Big Bad Ben (the innkeeper’s son) totally changes his ways when he sees the face of Jesus.
 Then, at the end of the play he sings: “I wasn’t looking, but Jesus found me, inside I’ve been changed, look at me and see!”
 We think you’ll agree, that says it all!

 The Angel Gabriel is on a mission from God to tell the wonderful news of Christ’s birth to some shepherds.
 The trouble is, Gabriel can’t find the right shepherds, because the worried shepherds, the daydreaming shepherds and the lazy shepherds just won’t do!
 This nativity musical has a great message for any church congregation as it basically asks the question, what type of shepherd are you?
 I.e. if God asked you to do something, would you be too lazy, or too worried to actually do it?
 Or would you obey without question?

-A relatively short, simple, tongue-twisting nativity performance.
+A short, simple, tongue-twisting nativity performance.
 There are two innkeepers in Bethlehem – Mr. Inn & Mr. Out!
 One day the town council announces that one of their inns must be demolished to make way for a multi-storey CAMEL park!
 Which inn will go?
 Will Inn be in and Out be out, or Out be in and Inn be out??!!!
 This nativity play for ages 5-11 also features the themes of miracles and answered prayers.

 The nativity story told through the letters that spell the word Christmas.
 Very simple, extremely effective and a LOT of fun!
 You can’t go wrong with it.
 TIP: A lot of churches / Sunday schools with wide age ranges tend to buy both versions of this play and merge them together.